Haplogroup: the only ancestry information available on Promethease

 Getting a Promethease report on your ancient family history is no simple feat, unfortunately.
 Using their DNA analysis tool, a number of steps are required to determine your haplotype.
 Various sites cover this process, including a site from SNPedia covering haplogroups and an ISOGG page covering SNPs related to various haplogroups.

 Other Ways to Get Ancestry Information

-If you are working on becoming an amateur genetic genealogist, there are much better options for discovering your Y-DNA haplogroup.
+If you are working on becoming an amateur genetic genealogist, there are much better free haplogroup DNA test options online for discovering your Y-DNA haplogroup.
 For instance, the National Geographic Geno 2.0 test automatically includes haplotype information in addition to your autosomal test.
 FTDNA also includes Y haplogroup and mtDNA haplogroup information, if you buy specific tests related to those traits.
-Any other companies that do DNA testing specifically for Y-DNA or mtDNA will show you your haplotype information.
+Any other companies that do genetic DNA testing specifically for Y-DNA or mtDNA will show you your haplotype information.

-If you already have taken a DNA test, you can use sites like GEDmatch to find further ancestry data.
+If you already have taken a DNA testing kit, you can use sites like GEDmatch to find further ancestry data.
 Alternatively, several of the sites below offer ancestry analysis for free.
 Check them out!

 1. Family Tree DNA (FTDNA) — FREE